BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

         <b>Arguably the root of all of the above: unequal access to opportunity</b><br/>
         <p>
             Finland.
 No less than the constitution of Finland makes it illegal to charge tuition for basic education (the definition of which includes college).¹⁰<br/>
-            In other words, every school is funded exactly equally.<br/>
+            In other words, every school is funded exactly equally.
-            There are some very minor exceptions to this, such as foreign-language schools.¹¹<br/>
+            There are some very minor exceptions to this, such as foreign-language schools.¹¹<br/><br/>
-            No "school districts".<br/>
+            No "school districts".
-            The flip side of "I bought an expensive house to be in a good school district" is that other children have to be in bad school districts.<br/>
+            The flip side of "I bought an expensive house to be in a good school district" is that other children have to be in bad school districts.
-            In other words, generational poverty.
+            In other words, generational poverty.<br/>
         </p>
         <p>
             There is also no sorting of students by ability level, and no exams until the age of 18.<br/>
-            There's many a story in the US about a student getting miscategorized early in life, as learning disabled, behaviorally-flawed, or otherwise "defective".<br/>
+            There's many a story in the US about a student getting miscategorized early in life, as learning disabled, behaviorally-flawed, or otherwise "defective".
-            There are many stories in which it wasn't even the student's ability or behavior, but rather secondary factors such as a teacher with a grudge, various forms of bigotry, and so on.<br/>
+            There are many stories in which it wasn't even the student's ability or behavior, but rather secondary factors such as a teacher with a grudge, various forms of bigotry, and so on.<br/><br/>
-            Problem solved.<br/>
-            Within a first approximation, everyone gets a shot.<br/>
+            Problem solved.
+Within a first approximation, everyone gets a shot.
-            In my opinion, this should be the bare minimum.<br/>
+            In my opinion, this should be the bare minimum.
-            No stifling of ability, nor forcing you into a specific job, nor other relics of communism, but an equal chance.
+            No stifling of ability, nor forcing you into a specific job, nor other relics of communism, but an equal chance.<br/>
         </p>
     </li>
 </ul>

 <p>
-Paradoxically, I see more spirited debate about the solved problems than the unsolved ones.<br/>
+Paradoxically, I see more spirited debate about the solved problems than the unsolved ones.
 We'll accept reductive answers about childrearing ("don't spoil them"), but argue to the ends of the Earth about capitalism.
 </p>

 <p>
-I think that attitude misses potential in both directions.<br/>
+I think that attitude misses potential in both directions.
 The unsolved problems are so much more interesting, and the solved problems are so much more important.
 </p>